Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Solutions to the SHS

 To motivate our proposed approach, let us consider that the value of $a_1$ is high.
 In this regime, the transition of the age process back to zero happens at a significantly high rate.
 Therefore, we can expect the age process $x(t)$ to be generally small.
 Specifically, we expect the age process to be smaller than $1$ with a high probability.
 This itself will lead to a small first-order moment.
 Given that the function $f(m)=c^m$ is decreasing when $c<1$, we can also expect higher-order moments to be even smaller.
 For example, by fixing $a_1$ to $100$, we obtain through Monte Carlo simulations the following steady-state moments

 With this in mind, let us focus our attention on the moments up till order $m$.
 To close the linear system, we suppose that the moment of order $m+1$ is equal to the moment of order $m$.
 This is motivated by the fact that as $m$ grows, both these moments will be significantly small to the point that the difference between them can be neglected.
 Therefore, the closure of the system will come at a minor penalty.
-To illustrate this, we plot below the curve of the estimate of the average age (i.e., $\mu^1_{\infty}$) using our closure method when we vary $m$.

-As can be seen in Fig. \ref{illustrationexampless}, by adopting our proposed method, we can approach the actual value of the average age by closing the system at a high $m$\footnote{Note that the fluctuations originate from the differences between closing the system at an odd or even value of $m$.}.
+To illustrate this, we plot below the curve of the estimate of the average age (i.e., $\mu^1_{\infty}$) using our closure method when we vary $m$. \\ As can be seen in Fig. \ref{illustrationexampless}, by adopting our proposed method, we can approach the actual value of the average age by closing the system at a high $m$\footnote{Note that the fluctuations originate from the differences between closing the system at an odd or even value of $m$.}.
 Getting back to our linear system, we can conclude that it is sufficient to solve a linear system of dimension $100$ to get an accurate estimate of the average age.

 Now, let us suppose that we tune $a_1$ back to a small value.
 In this case, the transitions that set the age back to zero happen infrequently.
 We can therefore expect the age to be larger than $1$ with a high probability.
 Accordingly, we cannot proceed in the same way since the higher-order moments will be significantly large, and therefore, approximating the moment of order $m+1$ by that of order $m$ will be highly inaccurate.
 For example, by fixing $a_1$ to $0.1$, we can obtain through Monte Carlo simulations the following steady-state moments